hanhiller/HydroBillards/README.md

 As an example, one may run simulations by ...

 navigating to the "/base_simulation" folder in a terminal and executing:
-`python ../runBaseScript.py base_exampleInput`
+`python ../runHydroBilliards.py base_exampleInput.txt`

 navigating to the "/fullCircle_simulation" folder in a terminal and executing:
-`python ../runFullCircleScript.py fullCircle_exampleInput`
+`python ../runHydroBilliard.py fullCircle_exampleInput.txt`

-navigating to the "/dome_simulation" folder in a terminal and executing:
+navigating to the "/Axolotl_simulation" folder in a terminal and executing:
-`python ../runDomeScript.py dome_exampleInput`
+`python ../runHydroBilliard.py Axolotl_exampleInput.txt`

 The parameters set by the input text files are as follows:

-- **Constriction Width** -- narrowest part of the injector (nominally in microns)
+- **Constriction Width** -- narrowest part of the injector for dome simulations (nominally in microns)

 - **Scattering Probability** -- chance of direction being randomized in a given timestep.
 This maps to electron-phonon scattering